| | [ Project Plans | Essential

 accurate.
 How did that Maverick represent Canada?
 Why are they respected?

+Why were they chosen as a Maverick?
 Students will begin by choosing the topic of the Heritage Minute

 and creating the background information section for their presentation.